fablabnk/TriggWorkshop/README.md

 __Components needed:__ _2 x 3mm LED_

 - Shown as a circle inside another circle, with + and - marked at the top
-- Orientation here _does_ matter, the longest leg should go through the round pad (closest to the side marked A)
+- Orientation here _does_ matter, the longest leg should go through the square pad

 ### Diode